thr0wn/angular-easy-loading/README.md

 ## Usage

 thr-loading directive should be added to DOM elements that has a relative or absolute  positioning as it needs to fulfill the element width and height.
-That said, use thr-loading as bellow:
+That said, use thr-loading as below:
 ```html
 <div thr-loading="someAngularExpression"></div>
 ```